aquasecurity/trivy/README.md

 `Trivy` (`tri` pronounced like **tri**gger, `vy` pronounced like en**vy**) is a simple and comprehensive vulnerability scanner for containers.
 `Trivy` detects vulnerabilities of OS packages (Alpine, RHEL, CentOS, etc.) and application dependencies (Bundler, Composer, npm, yarn etc.).
 `Trivy` is easy to use.
 Just install the binary and you're ready to scan.
-All you need to do for scanning is to specify a container image name.
+All you need to do for scanning is to specify an image name of container.

 It is considered to be used in CI.
 Before pushing to a container registry, you can scan your local container image easily.
 See [here](#continuous-integration-ci) for details.